MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 Here are the requirements that must be met to perform the steps in this walk-through:

 - To use the **apply to each** action, your flow must provide an array of items.
 - You will also need to configure connections to Office 365 Outlook and the push notification service.

 ## Use the apply to each action

-After you have signed into the [Microsoft Flow portal](https://flow.microsoft.com):
+After you have signed into the [Microsoft Flow](https://flow.microsoft.com):

 1. Select the **My flows** tab and then create a flow from a blank template: